 With its focus on suburban alienation, Road calls to mind American Beauty, even as it echoes another of Winslet’s recent films, Little Children.
 A complex and contradictory film, American Beauty was at once ambitious and pretentious, cartoonish and genuinely funny.
 The film’s tag line, “look closer,” invited viewers to glimpse a reconciling stillness beneath the surface of things.
 Road offers no grand vision; it gives us ordinary characters and aims to invest them with greater nuance and depth.
 But the film does not go far enough in this direction.
 Except for a few passing references to Frank’s father, the past of these characters is not filled in.
 How did they come to be the sort of individuals they now are?
 An unspoken assumption of the film is that the world of 1950s American suburbia is soul-numbing.
 But the social context, or at least how it exercises its totalitarian pull, is not given sufficient attention.

-In an interview, Mendes explains the key insight of the film: “It deals with this idea, that I think a lot of people–friends of mine, contemporaries and even me myself at certain points–have felt, which is that you somehow find yourself living a life you hadn’t quite expected and certainly one that you didn’t really want to live.
+, Mendes explains the key insight of the film: “It deals with this idea, that I think a lot of people–friends of mine, contemporaries and even me myself at certain points–have felt, which is that you somehow find yourself living a life you hadn’t quite expected and certainly one that you didn’t really want to live.
 You find yourself compromising the ideals and the dreams you had when you were younger.”

 The dramatic problem is twofold.
 On one hand, the youthful dreams of this couple are so insubstantial that the dilemma (scorched souls in Connecticut vs. self-realized individuals in Paris) is not credible.
 Frank moans at one point, “I want to feel, really feel.”
 Meanwhile April moves from fantasizing about another life to making plans for the family to move to Paris.
 She promises Frank that if they move to Paris, she will work and he will be “free to figure out what he wants.”
 Frank, already having reservations about the move, uses April’s unexpected pregnancy as an excuse to call off the relocation.
 From this point, April falls prey to resentment, anger, and near madness.